Scaling real-time calling from zero to 750M daily users in 6 months

 Decision 1: Audio-First, Video-Optional

-Decision: Launch with audio as default, video as opt-in upgrade.
+Decision: Launch with audio as default, video as opt-in upgrade during the call.

 Rationale: